Market Maps

 For a quarter or a year, that timing gap shows up as exactly one thing: a margin that falls while revenue still rises.
 That is not a sign the business is breaking.
 It is the accounting signature of investing through a cycle.

 AWS in FY2025 is the textbook case.
 The revenue line says acceleration.
 The margin line says compression.
 Both are true at once, and reading them together is the entire exercise.
+The same capex-versus-distribution dynamic, viewed from the buyer of compute rather than the seller, runs through Google’s AI strategy as a distribution war.

 Start with the two growth rates, because the whole argument lives in the gap between them.